Governance and Accounts

 BTO volunteers gather the all-important data that fuel our understanding of the natural world, providing a solid evidence base that supports informed decision-making and conservation action.

-Through active participation, BTO volunteers not only make an important contribution to society but they also receive mental health and well-being benefits.
+Through active participation, BTO volunteers not only make an important contribution to society but also receive mental health and well-being benefits.
 BTO is passionate about spreading these public benefits throughout society.

 With the support of His Royal Highness, the charity wants to deliver the benefits of public participation in science through nature to many people, including those communities that have traditionally been under-represented.